-Prior to filing any written motion, the movant must meet and confer (or attempt to meet and confer) with the other party in a reasonable and good faith attempt to resolve or narrow the issue.
+Enforcement Counsel filed under Article 4.2), the movant must meet and confer (or attempt to meet and confer) with the other party in a reasonable and good faith attempt to resolve or narrow the issue.
 The meeting may take place by email, telephone, video conference, in person, or by any other means the parties select.
 The motion must certify that movant met with the other party (or attempted to meet with the other party) and identify the date(s) the parties met.
 DEC Counsel may deny a motion that does not contain the required certification.
 The non-moving party's refusal to meet and confer may constitute grounds for DEC Counsel to grant the motion.